Double-strung harp

 Better-sounding repeated notes.
 For songs with lots of repeated notes, you can split the playing between rows, so you don’t have to dampen the same string to play it again.

-Less mid-song lever changing.
+Fewer mid-song lever changes.
 Set your accidentals on one side so you don’t have to flip in the middle of a song.

 More resonance.
 Doubling the same strings gives a fuller harp sound, because there are more strings to vibrate sympathetically.